vik37/Orchware-Public/README.md

 _"Limited access to the core code may mean that some functionalities are not directly visible here."_

+## 🚧 Work in Progress
+This project is currently in its **early development stage**.
+Some features are still being implemented, and the architecture may evolve over time.
+Contributions and feedback are welcome!

 📦 **Orchware System**
 **Orchware** is a system for managing **Backoffice and Frontoffice services**, built on **.NET 8** with a focus on **clean and modular architecture**.
 It handles **inventory, orders, and shipping operations**, using modern **DDD**, **Vertical Slice Architecture**, and a **Common Library** for shared functionalities.